RuiCarneiro/DistributeVideo/README.md

 3. You can run the script with

   `$ python3 __init__.py`

-  `run.sh` is an handy script that can send you an email at the end (if you have an email MTA) configured in your machine.
+  Finally, `run.sh` is an handy script that can send you an email at the end (if you have an email MTA configured).
 Edit `run.sh` to set the email configurations, and test the script by running:

   `$ ./run.sh`